the-au-forml-lab/SERPL/index.md

 SERPL is graciously supported by the [National Science Foundation (NSF)](https://nsf.gov/).

-  We are accepting applications for student travel support to SERPL.
+  We are accepting applications for student travel support to SERPL: please [use this form](https://forms.gle/snpiUz3mMsreBgHP8).

   In addition, we have set aside a portion of our student travel awards for funding undergraduate students, women, underrepresented